tripplea-sg/mysqlsh/group_replication/Readme.md

 A collection of functions to: </br>
 - Deploy and manage MySQL Group Replication without using MySQL InnoDB Cluster (no metadata)
 - Deploy and manage Asynchronous Replication between MySQL InnoDB Cluster and MySQL Group Replication
-- Orchestrate the switch over process to flip roles from InnoDB Cluster to Group Replication and vice versa which is useful for DR scenario
+- Orchestrate the switch over process to flip InnoDB Cluster into Group Replication and vice versa

 This is a non-commercial and non-official custom MySQL Shell Plugin. </br>
 This method is distributed in the hope that it will be useful,